“A sumptuous feast of outrageousness!”- Stephen Mosher, BWW

 After a raucous pre-pandemic, sold-out, New York debut of “SHOWBROADS…A Night Club Duel” with Marta Sanders at Birdland Jazz Club, comedic & theatrical cabaret performer-Leanne Borghesi joyfully returns, after 15 months to with her brand of bawdiness in: “BORGHESI’S BACK!”

-Just in time to celebrate all things life & GLBTQIA Pride month, join this 2019 MAC Award Nominee (MOOD SWINGS) Saturday June 19th, 2021 at 8pm, Don’t Tell Mama Cabaret Club, New York City.
+Just in time to celebrate all things life & GLBTQIA Pride month, join this 2019 MAC Award Nominee (MOOD SWINGS) Friday July 23rd and Monday July 26th @7:00pm, Don’t Tell Mama Cabaret Club, New York City.
 From sold out houses at Birdland Jazz Club, The Triad & Feinstein’s at the Nikko, Borghesi’s robust vocals and comedic chops are accompanied by Brandon Adams.
 This new series at DTM is geared to help bring LIVE entertainment back to New York with laughter, community & all things joyful!
 “Leanne Borghesi…brought down the house”- Broadway World “Leanne Borghesi is a hoot.”-The Village Voice, “A delightful Leanne Borghesi…knows no bounds” -Dennis Harvey, Variety

 love letter to Cabaret.
 Global Liberal Studies Thesis, New York University

 This thesis documentary is about the art form of cabaret.
 It explores how people define cabaret, what people are currently doing in the art form, and why it is relevant and important today.
 As it answers these questions, you get a glimpse into the world of cabaret through interviews and performances from people in the industry.
 Join New York artists Sidney Meyer, Leanne Borghesi, Marta Sanders and many more!